Death and state funeral of Hirohito: State funeral

+Planning

 After the death of the Emperor, a black ribbon was hung above the Japanese flag as a symbol of mourning.

 Emperor Shōwa's state funeral was held on 24 February 1989.
-Unlike that of his predecessor, although formal it was not conducted in a strictly Shinto manner.
-It was a funeral carefully designed both as a tribute to the late Emperor and as a showcase for the peaceful, affluent society into which Japan had developed during his reign.
+By convention, an imperial funeral was to be held within forty to fifty days after the Emperor's death, allowing time for numerous ceremonies leading up to the funeral.
+Unlike that of his predecessor, although formal the funeral was not conducted in a strictly Shinto manner.
+The ceremony was carefully designed as a showcase for the peaceful, affluent society into which Japan had developed during the Shōwa era.

 Unlike Emperor Taishō's state funeral 62 years earlier, there was no ceremonious parade of officials dressed in military uniforms, and there were far fewer of the Shinto rituals used at that time to glorify the Emperor as a near-deity.
 These changes were meant to highlight that Emperor Shōwa's funeral would be the first of an emperor under the post-war Constitution.
 It was also the first imperial funeral to be held in daylight.